cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-03-Summary-Research-SE.md

 ### Train ourselves the basics

-First, we should always practise the data structure and algorithm and seize one or two programming languages.
-C/C++ serve for low-level software development.
+First, we should review the data structure and algorithm once a year.
+It's not necessary to remember the implementation of each algorithm, like the quick sort.
-Go is better for async jobs and Rust is memory-safety.

-Then, we can start to learn existing wheels and their details.
-For instance, we can learn how Flask and Django web servers work.
-We would know their design choices, their pros/cons, and how to implement a minimum web server quickly.

-+ User Application: QT, Android
-+ Web Server: Flask, Django
-+ Message Queue: Kafka
+Instead, it's important for us to understand how to design new algorithm and how to optimize it.

+Then, we should learn existing system software/hardware such that we can quickly rewrite part of it to validate our ideas.
+It rarely happens but sometimes what we want is not implemented by anyone else.
+Our knowledge will help us quickly create a wheel.

++ Fuzzer: AFL++/libFuzzer/Syzkaller
++ Symbolic execution: KLEE
-+ Container: Docker
++ Compiler: LLVM
 + Operating System: Linux Kernel
-+ Virtualization: QEMU
++ Virtualization: QEMU/VirtualBox

 Meanwhile, think about some metrics.